Guitars owned by Paul Cooijmans

 Sessionette 75 - 1986 to mid-1990s

-A 75 Watt solid state amplifier that sounded well.
+A 75 Watt solid state amplifier that sounded good.
 Used with the Ibanez and Gibson guitars.
-Used in the recording of the Slow bossa nova for flute, electric guitar and piano (op.
+I bought this amplifier shortly after seeing the guitarist of the Netherlandic band De Dijk play on the same model in an outdoor concert in Den Bosch.
+I used it in the recording of the Slow bossa nova for flute, electric guitar and piano (op.
 16).
-I sold it to one of my own guitar students, who plays a guitar he bought from the guitarist Jan Akkerman.
+I sold it to one of my own guitar students, who has a guitar he bought from the guitarist Jan Akkerman.

 Photo: [1993] [1984]